-Our Life Sciences Initiative is a multidisciplinary endeavour that aims to establish a unique life sciences cluster in London.
-We will work with partners from the local community, higher education, NHS and industry to make a significant contribution to the health of people at regional, national and international levels.
+Our Life Sciences Initiative is a multidisciplinary endeavour that aims to establish a unique life sciences cluster in the heart of East London.
+We work with partners from the local community, higher education, NHS and industry to make a significant contribution to the health of people at regional, national and international levels.

 Addresses fundamental questions in post-genomic population health